+- 1. Disconnect refrigerator from power supply.

+- 2. Push in sides of light shield until they snap free.

-- 1. Disconnect refrigerator from power supply. - 2.
-Reach behind the Control Panel to remove bulb. - 3.
-Replace with a 40-watt appliance bulb. - 4.
-Reconnect refrigerator to power supply.
+- 3. Replace with a 40-watt appliance bulb.

+- 4. Snap light shield into place.

+- 5. Reconnect refrigerator to power supply.

 NOTE: Not all commercial appliance bulbs will fit your refrigerator.
 Be sure to replace a bulb with one of the same size and shape.